vonlandsbergjohn/ALTONA_VILLAGE_CMS/user_manual.md

 Backup and recovery procedures ensure that user data is protected against loss, but users should be aware that recent changes may not be immediately backed up and should avoid making critical changes during known system maintenance periods.

+### Email Delivery and Provider Compatibility

+The Altona Village CMS email system is designed to work with all email providers worldwide, but different providers have varying spam filtering policies that can affect email delivery.
+Understanding these differences helps residents ensure they receive important communications.

+**Universal Email Compatibility:**
+The system uses Gmail SMTP servers to send emails, which means it can successfully send messages to any email address regardless of the recipient's email provider.
+This includes:

+- **Gmail addresses** - Excellent delivery rates, usually go to inbox
+- **Yahoo Mail** - Good delivery but often filtered to spam initially
+- **Outlook/Hotmail** - Generally good delivery, occasionally goes to junk
+- **Company email addresses** - Delivery depends on company security policies
+- **Private domain emails** - Usually excellent delivery rates
+- **International providers** - Works with providers in any country
+- **Mobile carrier emails** - Compatible with all mobile provider email services

+**Common Delivery Issues by Provider:**

+*Gmail to Gmail:* Messages typically arrive in the inbox immediately with no issues.

+*Gmail to Yahoo:* Yahoo Mail has aggressive spam filtering.
+Emails often go to the "Spam" or "Bulk Mail" folder initially.
+After marking several emails as "Not Spam," future emails usually arrive in the inbox.

+*Gmail to Outlook/Hotmail:* Generally good delivery, but some messages may go to the "Junk Email" folder.
+Adding the sender to contacts usually resolves this.

+*Gmail to Company Email:* Delivery depends on the company's email security policies.
+Some organizations block external automated emails.
+Contact your IT department if you're not receiving emails.

+*Gmail to Private Domains:* Usually excellent delivery rates as private domains often have less aggressive spam filtering.

+**Troubleshooting Email Delivery:**

+1. **Check All Folders:** Always check spam, junk, bulk, and trash folders
+2. **Add to Contacts:** Add vonlandsbergjohn@gmail.com to your address book
+3. **Mark as Safe:** When you find emails in spam, mark them as "Not Spam"
+4. **Whitelist the Domain:** Add our domain to your email provider's safe senders list
+5. **Check Email Settings:** Ensure your email client isn't blocking automated messages
+6. **Contact Your Provider:** For persistent issues, contact your email provider's support

+**For Company/Corporate Email Users:**
+If you use a company email address and aren't receiving notifications:
+- Contact your IT department about whitelisting vonlandsbergjohn@gmail.com
+- Ask about external email policies that might block automated messages
+- Consider using a personal email address as a backup contact method
+- Check if your company has a separate quarantine system for external emails

+**Testing Email Delivery:**
+Estate management can send test emails to verify your email address is working correctly.
+Contact the office if you suspect email delivery issues.

+**Important Note:**
+The system always shows emails as "sent successfully" when they leave our servers.
+If the database shows an email was sent but you didn't receive it, the issue is usually with spam filtering rather than system failure.

 ## Frequently Asked Questions

 ### Account Management